 - 14.1.
-If requested by parents in their application for an independent review panel, the LA will appoint a SEND expert to attend the panel and covers the associated costs of this appointment. - 14.2.
-The LA will make arrangements to indemnify the SEND expert against any legal costs and expenses reasonably incurred as a result of any decisions or actions connected to the review and which are taken in good faith. - 14.3.
+If requested by parents in their application for an independent review panel, the MAT willappoint a SEND expert to attend the panel and covers the associated costs of this appointment. - 14.2.
+The MAT will make arrangements to indemnify the SEND expert against any legal costs and expenses reasonably incurred as a result of any decisions or actions connected to the review and which are taken in good faith. - 14.3.
 Parents have a right to request the attendance of a SEND expert at a review, regardless of whether the school recognises that their child has SEND. - 14.4.
 The SEND expert's role is set out in section 15 of this policy. - 14.5.
-An individual will not serve as a SEND expert if they have, or at any time have had, any connection with the LA, school, parents or pupil, or the incident leading to the suspension or exclusion, which might reasonably be taken to raise doubts about their ability to act impartially; however, an individual is not taken to have such a connection solely because they are an employee of the LA. - 14.6.
+An individual will not serve as a SEND expert if they have, or at any time have had, any connection with the MAT, school, parents or pupil, or the incident leading to the suspension or exclusion, which might reasonably be taken to raise doubts about their ability to act impartially. - 14.6.
 The SEND expert will be a professional with first-hand experience of the assessment and support of SEND, as well as an understanding of the legal requirements on schools in relation to SEND.
 Examples of suitable individuals might include educational psychologists, specialist SEND teachers, SENCOs and behaviour support teachers. - 14.7.
-Recently retired individuals are not precluded from fulfilling this role; however, during interview, the LA will assess the knowledge of such individuals in order to ensure that they have a good understanding of current practice and the legal requirements on schools in relation to SEND.

-- 14.8.
-Whilst individuals are not automatically taken to be partial simply because they are an employee of, or contracted by, the LA, they will not have had any previous involvement in the assessment or support of SEND for the suspend or excluded pupil, or siblings of the suspend or excluded pupil.
-The LA will request that prospective SEND experts declare any conflict of interest at the earliest opportunity. - 14.9.
-The final decision on the appointment of a SEND expert is for the LA to make, but it will take reasonable steps to ensure that parents have confidence in the impartiality and capability of the SEND expert.
+Whilst individuals are not automatically taken to be partial simply because they are an employee of, or contracted by the MAT, they will not have had any previous involvement inthe assessment or support of SEND for the suspend or excluded pupil, or siblings of the suspend or excluded pupil.
+The MAT will request that prospective SEND experts declare any conflict of interest at the earliest opportunity. - 14.8.
+The final decision on the appointment of a SEND expert is for the MAT to make, but it will take reasonable steps to ensure that parents have confidence in the impartiality and capability of the SEND expert.
 Where possible, this will include offering parents a choice of SEND expert.
-In order to meet its duties within the statutory time frame, the LA will consider maintaining a list of individuals capable of performing the role of SEND expert in advance of a request. - 14.10.
-The LA will determine the amount of any payment in relation to the appointment of the SEND expert, such as financial loss, travel and subsistence allowances.
+In order to meet its duties within the statutory time frame, the MAT will consider maintaining a list of individuals capable of performing the role of SEND expert in advance of a request. - 14.9.
+The MAT will determine the amount of any payment in relation to the appointment of the SEND expert, such as financial loss, travel and subsistence allowances.